 "I want to follow where the Lord leads.
 But I a needy man.
-You a young girl, not yet twenty, and you don't know what kind o' man I am.
+You a young girl, not yet 20, and you don't know what kind o' man I am.
 I been with whores, I been drunk when I preachin' to the saints, I been cold-hearted, to the saints and sinners alike."

 "Reverend Posh, I never met a man like you.
 Don't you understand anythin'?
-Don't you know that love sees through everythin' to the real person underneath?
+Don't you know love sees through everythin' to the real person underneath?
 Like you saw through Firebottom to the real Lucy."